22 Fun Math Activities for Your ClassroomAll Posts

 Who says math can’t be engaging?

-👉 Try Prodigy today — a free and curriculum-aligned game-based learning platform that delivers fun math activities based on the student’s unique strengths and skill deficits.
-It’s loved by more than 1.5 million teachers and 90 million students.
+👉 Try Prodigy today — the standards-aligned, game-based learning platform that delivers fun math activities based on the student’s unique strengths and skill deficits.
+It’s used by more than 700,000 teachers and millions of students around the world.